-- 1. Remove the two studs to the left of the cab roof. - 2.
-Stand on the cab entry step and lift the roof. - 3.
-Swing the roof prop upwards and locate in its support bracket. - 4.
-When lowering the roof ensure that the rubber seal around the roof is in good condition and that it seals correctly Failure to do so will cause unfiltered air to be pulled into the ventilation system. - 5.
-Replace the two studs in the cab roof.
+Remove the three securing studs on the left hand side of the cab roof Lift the roof and swing the roof prop upwards to locate in its support bracket.
+When lowering the roof ensure that the rubber seal around the roof is in good condition and that it seals correctly - Failure to do so will cause unfiltered air to be pulled into the ventilation system.
+Replace the securing studs.